 But what happens when insulin starts to fall?
 You have a huge fatty liver that wants desperately to deflate itself (see last post).
 As soon insulin falls, sugar comes rushing out of the liver and into the blood.
 This results in the clinical diagnosis of T2D, when doctors are able to see the high blood sugars.
 So, what do they do?
 They prescribe more insulin.

 This big whacking dose of injected insulin keeps the sugar bottled up inside the liver.
-This means that the doctor is able to congratulate him/herself on a job well done.
+This means that the blood sugar number looks better and looks like a job well done.
 But nothing is actually accomplished.

 The underlying cause of insulin resistance is the fact that the liver is overstuffed with fat and sugar, like 10 pounds of sausage meat in a 5 pound skin.
 Nothing has been done to alleviate this situation.

 So, patients must inject themselves day after day.
 Over time, they require higher and higher doses.
 A year later, the liver is like 15 pounds of sausage meat stuffed into a 5 pound skin.

 In the Dawn Phenomenon, the body is under orders to release some of the stored sugar into the bloodstream.
 Like the overinflated balloon, the liver puts forth prodigious amounts of sugar in order to relieve itself of this toxic sugar burden.

 It’s like trying to hold a fart inside.
 As soon as we get to the bathroom, it’s ‘Fire in the Hole!’.
 When our liver gets the ‘go’ signal to release sugar, it does so in huge amounts, overwhelming the pitiful attempts of the insulin to keep it bottled up inside.